This is probably one of the most common questions that I get asked on a daily basis!

 Here are some tips to consider if you want to supplement and you don’t have a thyroid:

-- Taking thyroid support supplements can potentially help thyroid hormone in your body.
+- Taking thyroid support supplements can potentially help the thyroid hormone in your body.

 - All supplements from my website are safe to use whether you have a thyroid or not.
 This includes Thyroid Adrenal Reset Complex, T3 Conversion Booster, Thyroid Hair Regrowth Complex, and Thyroid Chill.
 All probiotics and protein powders are obviously safe as well.

-- If you choose not to use my supplements then look for supplements which have similar ingredients from reputable suppliers.
+- If you choose not to use my supplements then look for supplements that have similar ingredients from reputable suppliers.

 - You can safely avoid “Thyroid Supplements” which primarily help your thyroid gland produce more thyroid hormone (these aren’t helpful if you don’t have a thyroid gland).

-- You can safely supplement with nutrients which SUPPORT thyroid function at the cellular level and those supplements which support T4 to T3 conversion.
+- You can safely supplement with nutrients that SUPPORT thyroid function at the cellular level and those supplements which support T4 to T3 conversion.